xmgbautista/xmgbautista.github.io/README.md

     About Me
 </h3>

 Welcome to my website!
 I will be joining the Sim Kee Boon Institute for Financial Economics at Singapore Management University as a research fellow this fall.
-My main research interests are in macroeconomics, consumption, and household finance.
+My research interests are in macroeconomics, consumption, and household finance.
 <br>
 <br>